lacusdoloris/medium-sized-industrialisation/docs/source/user/guides/plastic-production.rst

 from packaging to toys to piping.

 In your factory, plastics will be primarily used for electronic components, machinery, multiblock machine casings, and cabling.
-Bigger Industrialisation has multiple types of plastic, each one with its own set of usages.
+MSI has multiple types of plastic, each one with its own set of usages.

 All plastics are *polymers*; they are the result of a chemical known as a monomer undergoing